Highlights of History from The Whitehorse Star, 1960-1969

 - July 7, 1960: Catherine Elizabeth Firth, daughter of the well-known Yukon pioneer family, is wed to Gary Small on June 25th.
 The reception is held at the home of Commissioner F.H.
 Collins.

-- July 14, 1960: The Alaska Highway bridge over the Peace River is officially opened on July 9.
+- July 14, 1960: The Peace River bridge on the Alaska Highway officially opened on July 9.

 - August 4, 1960: It is announced that 42 microwave towers will span across 1,200 miles of the north, from Grande Prairie to Mount Dave on the Alaska Yukon border.
 The microwave line is expected to start beaming messages to and from Alaska by July 1, 1961.
 The system will be used for defence communication and for commercial purposes.